Gossip Girl Drama Has Nothing On Netflixs Elite

 So who will be dead in the pool?
 Will it be the Hot Brooding Brunette Boy or will it be the Clearly Very Rich Girl With The Mean Face?
 Most importantly, which of these characters will be our Blair Waldorf (Leighton Meester) and who will be the successor to Penn Badgley's Lonely Boy?

-The new series drops on Netflix October 5, so place your bets now.
+The new series drops on UK Netflix on 5th October, so place your bets now.
 Check out the new trailer below:

 Advertisement